Parliamentary.ai

 Overview

-This bill mandates the UK Secretary of State to propose amendments to the Warsaw and Montreal Conventions, expanding airline liability to include cases of detriment to health or psychological well-being resulting from air travel, beyond just physical injury.
+This bill mandates the UK Secretary of State to propose amendments to the Warsaw and Montreal Conventions, expanding airline liability to include cases of mental health and psychological distress resulting from air travel, in addition to physical injury.

 Description